-29
+Figure 29: Address Decoding Settings for Avalon Interface

 After this happens from the Avalon bus, at the SDRAM controller level, the addressing is manipulated again.
 This time we only care about bits 24 down to 0.
 That’s why we’ll never see the 4 (bit 26) in the SDRAM address pins.